Aouncute/Unit-4-Assignment/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+- I changed the action bar color to twitter blue and changed compose icon from pencil to look like twitter style.

 ## Video Walkthrough